Chantal Claret: Music career

 Claret, along with Thrice drummer Riley Breckenridge, wrote a monthly advice column called "Battle of the Sexes" in Alternative Press magazine for nearly three years until late 2007.

 Prior to meeting Pedro Yanowitz and starting Morningwood with him, Claret says she was attending film school with an eye on directing music videos.
 She directed the Morningwood music video for "Take Off Your Clothes" & "Snobby Little Elf", as well as claymation video for "Little Hard On's" by The Left Rights.
 In 1999 Claret appeared in the short film, American Mod.
 She is featured on the song "Wait (The Nexus)" by Mike Relm.
 Morningwood played their final show at Irving Plaza in New York, on March 11, 2012.

 On March 5, 2012, Vevo featured Claret's debut video "Pop Pop Bang Bang" directed by David Yarovesky for her solo EP The Pleasure Seeker, which was released on The End Records on April 3, 2012.
 Her debut solo record The One, The Only... was released on June 19, 2012.
 "Bite Your Tongue" can be heard in commercials for Degrassi: The Next Generation Season 12 Promo as well as ESPN's First Take.

 "Honey Honey" and "Pleasure Seeker" have been featured on VH1's Mob Wives.

 "Pop Pop Bang Bang" was featured on Perez Hilton's first music compilation entitled Pop Up planned to be released on August 7, 2012.

 Beginning September 29, 2012, Claret began a three-month residency at Hard Rock Hotel and Casino (Las Vegas) in Las Vegas at their new music venue, Vinyl.

 In March 2013, she signed to BMG as a songwriter.
 In August 2013 Claret wrote the theme song "I'm Serious" for Bravo's Eat, Drink, Love.
 On September 10, 2014, Claret began a Pledge Campaign for her No Good Way To Die EP which was 100% funded within 24 hours.

 In January 2015, Claret and her husband Jimmy Urine released a song "Daisy Bell" under the name of Tour Crush.
 In 2017, Claret appeared as a guest host on the Catfish: The TV Show episode “Marvin & Austin”.

 In 2023, she collaborated with the band Princess Goes, made up of Michael C. Hall, Matt Katz-Bohen, and Peter Yanowitz, on the track "Beija" for their second album Come of Age.

 Personal life

 On January 18, 2008, Claret married singer and musician Jimmy Urine.
 In 2018, they relocated to Wellington, New Zealand.
-In June 2019, Claret gave birth to her and Urine's twin daughters.
+In June 2019, Claret gave birth to her and Urine's twin daughters, Izzy and Gigi.[25]
 That same month, she published an article for The New York Times about how pregnancy affected her creative drive.